Muscat: Notable landmarks

 The city has numerous mosques including the Sultan Qaboos Grand Mosque, Ruwi Mosque, Saeed bin Taimoor and Zawawi Mosque.
 A few Shi'ite mosques also exist here.
 Muscat has a number of museums.
 These include Museum of Omani Heritage, National Museum of Oman, Oman Children's Museum, Bait Al Zubair, Oman Oil and Gas Exhibition Centre, Omani French Museum, Sultan's Armed Forces Museum and the Omani Aquarium and Marine Science and Fisheries Centre.

 The Bait Al Falaj Fort played an important role in Muscat's military history.
+Recent projects include an opera house which opened on October 14, 2011.
+One of the most notable new projects is the Oman National Museum.
+It is expected to be an architectural jewel along with the Sultan Qaboos Grand Mosque.
+Visitors are also encouraged to visit Old Muscat and the Old Palace.
+The Al Khuwair Square Flagpole, which was inaugurated on 22 May 2025, is the 13th tallest flagpole in the world, standing at 126 metres into the sky, the equivalent of a 40-storey building.
+This monumental structure now stands as the highest man-made feature in the country.